spjca/Tidy_Tuesday/README.md

 # 2021 Data

-Archive of datasets and articles from the 2021 series of `#TidyTuesday` events.
+Archive of datasets and articles from the 2021 series of `#TidyTuesday` events in which I have participated. readme.md files originate in main branch of rfordatascience/tidytuesday.

 | Week | Date | Data | Source | Article
 | :---: | :---: | :--- | :--- | :---|